Social Anxiety Disorder - Symptoms and Treatment 2026

 Medication treatment is the "tried and true" method to effectively treat Social Anxiety Disorder.
 Research trials for the treatment of Social Anxiety are still limited primarily to "monotherapy" treatment (one drug by itself).
 In actual practice, it is often the case that 2 or more medications are used in combination (polypharmacy).
 There are likely to be many different treatments (single drug or combinations) which are helpful for a given individual.
 Experimentation affords one an opportunity to find out which treatments are most satisfactory for them.
 Patient self-education continues to play a key role for those wishing to ensure that they receive the appropriate medical intervention they deserve.

-A Medication Treatment Algorithm for Social Anxiety:
+A Medication Treatment Algorithm for Social Anxiety Disorder:

 One reasonable algorithm of trial is as follows: (Goal is typically effectiveness and tolerability over the long term):